Understanding Tuition & Fees

 How Much Does Boston Architectural College Charge for Tuition?

-Full-time undergraduate students at Boston Architectural College paid $23,748 in fees and tuition in the 2017 - 2018 school year, prior to modifications for financial aid.
+Full-time undergraduate students at Boston Architectural College paid $23,748 in fees and tuition in the 2018 - 2019 school year, prior to modifications for financial aid.
 Of that number, the price of tuition came to $22,998. $750 was the cost of fees.
+Find out more about the net price.

 Alas, this college doesn't provide any reductions to residents of the state.